RouninMedia/sata/README.md

 # sata

-**sata** is a *Synchronous Alternative to Ajax*
+**sata** is a *Sequential Alternative to Ajax*

-**sata** is a quick and easy (and *Ajax*-free) way to send data from a client-side script to be processed by a server-side script which then redirects the browser to a URL which contains the server-side script's response.
+**sata** is a quick and easy (and *Ajax*-free) way to send data from a client-side script to be processed by a server-side script which then redirects the browser back to the originating URL (or to a new URL) with the server-side script's response.

+Unlike *Ajax*, **sata** does not return a `.responseText` or `.responseXML`.

+Instead, it can:

+ - return a response as `localStorage` or `sessionStorage` in Javascript
+ - return a response as a Session Variable in PHP
-Unlike *Ajax*, **sata** returns a response in the URI as a query string containing a series of coded (or uncoded) key-value pairs in the URL, rather than returning a `.responseText` or `.responseXML`.
+ - return a response as a URI query string containing a series of coded (or uncoded) key-value pairs
+ - return a response as a cookie

 # Sata (using a dynamically-built HTML Form)